federicogiannini13/cPNN_extended/README.md

 Run it with the command `python -m evaluation.test`.

-The execution stores the pickle files containing the results in the folder sèpecified by the variable `PATH_PERFORMANCE`.
+The execution stores the pickle files containing the results in the folder specified by the variable `PATH_PERFORMANCE`.
 For the details about the pickle files, see the documentation in **evaluation/prequential_evaluation.py**.

 ## Credits
 https://github.com/AndreaCossu/ContinualLearning-SequentialProcessing